Monster Hunter: World - Review

 Gameplay & Mechanics

 Even though this is the first MH game I’ve played, I know that this is what fans really care about.
-Before World, the Monster Hunter franchise has been limited to portable devices or platforms like the Wii, which were not able to render the game in HD graphics.
+Before World, the Monster Hunter franchise was limited to portable devices or platforms like the Wii, which were not able to render the game in HD graphics.
 A lack of story or graphical fidelity didn’t prevent it from becoming one of the most popular game franchises around the world, however.
-These games are so popular, the nation of Japan to create a faux holiday for the release of a MH game because of the fact that so many people would stay home from work or school to play the latest release of the franchise.
+These games are so popular, that the nation of Japan created a faux holiday for the release of a MH game because of the fact that so many people would stay home from work or school to play the latest release of the franchise.
 I always had an interest in these games, but I usually didn’t have a method of playing them.

 What I’d heard before I played World was that the franchise was notorious for having tons of mechanics and for not being good about teaching them.
 With each new game in the series, the gameplay would get more complicated as old mechanics would stay and new ones would get layered on top.
-However, I also heard that World was the first Monster Hunter game to really put in an effort to teaching new players and was probably the best at getting a novice like myself started.
+However, I also heard that World was the first Monster Hunter game to really put in an effort to teach new players and was probably the best at getting a novice like myself started.
 While I would say it does do a decent job, it is still an obtuse mess and I highly recommend looking up some YouTube videos for better, in-depth explanations than the game provides.
 For that reason, I’m not going to get into the details about the mechanics much and just focus on the high-level overall experience.

 20200922182512_1.jpg

 And what an experience it is!
 The fact that I keep coming back to it (and that I kept stepping away) should give you a pretty good idea about how I feel about Monster Hunter: World in some regards.
 I’ve played many hours of this game and only now have I finally gotten to the part where “the game truly begins,” as many fans would say.
 It’s true!
-I’ve put dozens of hours in, seen credits having “completed” the story, and yet I’ve only now gotten to the point where my weapons, armor, or inventory seem to truly matter.
+I’ve put dozens of hours in, and seen credits having “completed” the story, and yet I’ve only now gotten to the point where my weapons, armor, or inventory seem to truly matter.
 If that sounds intimidating to you for starting a game like this yourself, I don’t blame you.
 In fact, I have a few gripes about it myself.

 When it comes to progress in Monster Hunter: World, it’s all about the weapons, the armor, and the monsters you’re hunting.
 I happen to really like the idea that leveling up in this game doesn’t actually improve your character, it just gets you access to new hunts.
 Your overall stats are tied just to your weapons and armor.
 That means that it’s up to you as the player to become more proficient with your weapon and better at overall basic skills if you want to survive the harder hunts.
 If you know me and my taste for action games, that’s exactly what I want, because I enjoy the natural reward of overcoming an obstacle and getting better at something more than the game just giving me a reward.
 However, I’m more than happy to skin my bounty and wear its flesh as a protective trophy as well.
 So, what’s the problem?